 - Conceive, prepare, and submit proposals for individual funding for original research or development projects related to computing in scientific collaborations.

-- Working in a safe manner and contributing to a safe and healthy work environment by being aware of potential hazards, taking action to correct deficiencies, and making others aware of health and safety requirements and Supervisors have a particular accountability to model and assure that this expectation is met by all employees within their scope of supervision.
+- Work in a safe manner and contribute to a safe and healthy work environment by being aware of potential hazards, take action to correct deficiencies, and make others aware of health and safety requirements.
+Supervisors have a particular accountability to model and assure that this expectation is met by all employees within their scope of supervision.

 What is Required:

 - Ph.D. in Physics, Astrophysics, Astronomy, Applied Mathematics, Computer Science, Computational Sciences, or related fields, or overall equivalent experience.

 - At least five years of experience in conducting original research in scientific computing and computational science.

 - Demonstrated experience in scientific research with a strong publication record.

 - Excellent communication and interpersonal skills; ability to work effectively with colleagues from different backgrounds with different technical skill sets.

 - Must have excellent problem-solving skills.
 Ability to work well in a team environment with astrophysicists, physicists, and computing professionals from within the Laboratory as well as remote institutions.
 Good written and interpersonal communication skills.